ddkeen/ddkeen/README.md

-👋 Hi there, I'm David, a junior Computer Science and Mathematics student at UofSC Honors College
+👋 Hi there, I'm David, a junior Computer Science and Mathematics student at the UofSC Honors College

 🏫 **Education**<br/>
 Univeristy of South Carolina Class of 2023<br/>